How to Make Tomato Powder out of tomato skins! Easy one ingredient no waste recipe! You’ll never throw away tomato skins again!

 So after you blanch your tomatoes you’re usually left with a bunch of tomato skins and tomato juice.

 We usually have a ton of tomato skins and I hate just not doing anything with them.
 Here’s some size comparison to see how many tomato skins we had one afternoon.

 Throw them on your food dehydrator sheet, separating them so they are in one layer.
 If they are layered on top of each other they are going to take forever to dry.

-Now throw in your food dehydrator.
-We have this dehydrator and it’s great at doing a bunch of vegetables/fruits at once.
 A funny story is one Summer were were up to our ears in vegetables and suddenly it came to my mind that we needed a dehydrator.
 We would usually order online but we wanted one right then so Matthew rushed off and got one and then walked home with it.
 It’s 25 pounds and he walked about 4 miles.
-He’s a great boy.
+What a great guy!

 For powder, throw the skins into a coffee grinder and grind until they’re turned into a powder.
-I have a small coffee grinder (that I specifically bought for vegetables/herbs as I don’t drink coffee!) so this takes me forever.
+I have a small coffee grinder (that I specifically bought for vegetables/herbs) so this takes me forever.
 If it takes you forever a good secret is to turn these into flakes first and then put into the grinder, you’ll be able to grind a bunch more at once then.

 How to Make Tomato Powder From Tomato SkinsPrint

 - Dehydrate at 135 degrees for 8-12 hours until brittle and no longer wet.

 - For powder: Put dried tomato skins in coffee grinder and grind until powder.
 Store in jar.